SandroCata/MACC_project/README.md

 RadarPhone

-- Radar game with two phones (one player searches and the other one hides it).
-Every x seconds or every minute the position of the hiddenphone is pinged to the radar UI of the main player and he has to try to reach it.
+- Single-player radar game.
+The game consists of finding the place that appears on the radar (location position) (we can choose the location we want, be it a restaurant, supermarket, etc.).
+The player must move to geographically find the place, which will be shown on the screen with a radar.
-- Once the player reaches the hidden phone he has to take a photo to complete the game.
+- Once the player reaches the place, he wins the game (we will check this with the distance between the location of the mobile and the place to find).
-- Possibility to customize UI colors, nicknames, light and dark mode, etc.
+- Possibility of customizing the colors of the user interface, nicknames, light and dark mode, as well as the profile picture.
+- We will use the camera to take the profile picture.
-- Take inspiration from standard or more advancved radar images on internet.
+- Get inspired by standard or more advanced radar images from the Internet.
-- Ai -> algorithm in pythonanywhere that has to recognize and validate the photo of the smartphone found at the end of the game
-- Check if he is close and if it is and sends the photo from his cell phone, so we end the game.
-- Sql database.
+- SQL database.
-- time constraint of y minutes to win the game, and at least z minutes have to pass to win the game.
+- Time restriction of y minutes to win the game, and at least z minutes must pass to win the game.
-- Check how we can implement "online" feature (so how the two people playing communicate with each other, if through a server or P2P)
+- To make the connection, the position of the place will be sent to the player so that he can locate it with the radar.
+As well as the player will send his position to know if he is approaching the place and complete the game.
-- balsamiq for mockups.
+- balsamiq for models.

 ![](./pics/example1.png)
 ![](./pics/example2.png)